pingleware/bestbooks/packages/bestbooks-reports/README.md

 The js2xmlparser package is used to convert an object to xml, while the xslt-processor package will transform the XML data and XSLT template to HTML format.

 HTML can be converted to other forms like PDF.

+## Test Driven Development
+When testing, run on a local system, as github workflows have issues with permissions and other problems that result in failure of the tests.

 ## Reporting in Accounting